Updated: June 2, 2023 by CanCat Eat

 Can Cats Eat Tomatoes

 Several veterinarians have dispelled the myth.
-There is no need to worry about if your cat is eating a tomato.
+There is no need to worry if your cat is eating a tomato.

-Are Tomatoes Bad for Cats
+Are Tomatoes Bad for cats?

 credit: http://www.naturefresh.ca/types-of-tomatoes-guide/